Our tenancy ready service is about helping you move into your new home, and for it to get off to the best possible start.

 If your Local Housing Allowance is up to £100 a week and your rent is £200 a week, you will have to budget to pay at least £100 rent a week.

 The easiest way to pay your rent is via Direct Debit.
-Your Allocations Officers can help you to set a Direct Debit up when your offer of accomodation is confirmed.
+Your Allocations Officers can help you to set a Direct Debit up when your offer of accommodation is confirmed.

-If you've been offered accomodation by us, here's a full guide to your council rent including the help that's available if you are on a low income.
+If you've been offered accommodation by us, here's a full guide to your council rent including the help that's available if you are on a low income.